Language-Science-Models-Lab/PennTreebank-Transcoder/README.md

 This project takes Penn Treebank data (right now only the first directory of the wsj data), preprocesses it with a chain of jeisner's Treebank scripts, and then runs a custom compiler front end, a Flex and Bison based scanner and parser, to transform the sentence data into type annotated lambda terms, which we will be using in a prolog-based learner we are still working on.

+In the tests subdirectory you will find matched .in and .out files.
+The .in files are passed through ptrans and diffed with the matching .out files to verify particular grammar rules in the parser function correctly when executing the run-tests.pl script as noted below.
+Each of these matched input-output tests is a different example of how ptrans will transcode treebank data into a typed lambda term.

 Building the transcoder
 -----------------------
 You will need Flex and Bison installed to run 'make', you will need Perl installed and a Bash shell to run the scripts.
 You may also need some C library dependencies as requested in the parser or scanner files.